With any tool, I am of the attitude that if you do your research and buy the right tool, it should last a lifetime.

 This is ideal to spray your rims as a cheap easy way to color them black.

 Click here to buy a Plastidip rim kit on Amazon.

 It can be removed in the future but also lasts well and is easy to use.

 A very inexpensive set of LED strip lights like this one is SUPER easy to install and will not only make the inside of your car more fun and cooler, it will make it easier to see the floor of your car when it is dark out.
 Especially for those cars that are not equipped with good lighting from the factory.

-A Standard Size Funnel Like this one will be useful for pouring oil or antifreeze or any other fluid into your car.
+A Super Quick Fill Funnel Like this one will be useful for pouring oil or antifreeze into your car.
 I have two that I keep on hand.
 One for oil and one for water based products so that I do not have to clean them so thoroughly and do not contaminate other fluids in the car.

-I own this creeper that allows me to roll under the car easily.
+I own this Pro-Lift Mechanic Creeper that allows me to roll under the car easily.
 It has held up for the past several years and it lightweight and I like the handle on top to carry it and the tool trays on the sides.